top of page

 Resources and Support for all Caregivers

-Caregiver support services fall into three categories: connecting caregivers to families, caregiver mentoring, & an early childhood professional development workshop series.
+Caregiver support services fall into two categories: connecting caregivers to families, and caregiver mentoring.
 Services are available to assist all childcare providers including family caregivers, nannies, home daycare operators, and center-based staff.
-Priority is given to those providing childcare for families of young children who live and work in the Hyde Park and University of Chicago Communities.
+Priority is given to those providing childcare for families of young children who live and work in the Hyde Park and University of Chicago Communities. â€‹

 Connecting caregivers with families